 “… and if you spend yourselves in behalf of the hungry and satisfy the needs of the oppressed, then your light will rise in the darkness, and your night will become like the noonday.
 The LORD will guide you always; he will satisfy your needs in a sun-scorched land and will strengthen your frame.
 You will be like a well-watered garden, like a spring whose waters never fail.
 Your people will rebuild the ancient ruins and will raise up the age-old foundations; you will be called Repairer of Broken Walls, Restorer of Streets with Dwellings.” — Isa 58:10-12

-According to the UN World Food Program the (WFP), 250,000 people die from hunger and poverty every day in Africa.
+People die from hunger and poverty every day in Africa.
 Worse, the UN Food and Agriculture Organization (FAO) says Africa is the only continent that is lagging behind in achieving food sufficiency by 2015.
 Experts believe food shortage threaten half of some countries’ population.

 The questions invariably asked is, “why can’t Africa feed itself?”
 The answers are numerous: Bad government, corruption, and mismanagement, illiteracy, drought, civil wars, etc.